Winderting/roas6000_final/README.md

 ## For VREP Simulation:
 terminal 1 - start the ros master
 $ roscore

 terminal 2 - open the vrep, load the env.ttt, start the simulation

-terminal 3 - start slam, face detector, rviz showing the map gotten from slam and the marker representing the location of the face image if face detected, teleop_control to control the robot, area_check to check which area of room the robot is in.
+terminal 3 - start roas_main.launch to run slam, face detector, rviz showing the map gotten from slam and the marker representing the location of the face image if face detected, teleop_control to control the robot, area_check to check which area of room the robot is in.
 $ roslaunch roas6000_final roas_main.launch

 terminal 4 - start the visual servoing when reach the D area